arung-northwestern/pacmof/README.rst

 - Calculations on a list of CIFs in parallel
 PACMOF can be used to run calculations on a list of CIFs in one line, where each calculation is run in serial or parallel depending on the number of atoms .

     - Compute the charges for a list of CIFs in parallel, on a single CPU or using a dask cluster.
-This is recommended for almost always.
+This is recommended for most cases.

     .. code-block:: python